nadje/Psychophysics/README.md

 # Psychophysics

-Find the data in OSF: https://osf.io/ypajr/
+Find the data and preregistration protocol in OSF: https://osf.io/ypajr/

 - Raw data are stored per task in the Raw_data folder